amsterdamcomics/amsterdamcomics.github.io/index.md

 theme preference by 17 April 2015 to the organizers, drs.
 Rik Spanjers and Dr. Erin La Cour, at
 <a href="mailto:info@amsterdamcomics.com">info@amsterdamcomics.com</a>.

-For a .pdf version of the call for papers, please click <a href="img/CFP-Comics.Interaction.2015.pdf">here.</a>
+For a .pdf version of the call for papers, please find it <a href="img/CFP-Comics.Interaction.2015.pdf">here.</a>

 ###**Amsterdam Comics would like to thank**